jiazhi412/strong_attribute_bias/README.md

 ## Experiments
-The pre-defined experiments in the paper can be found in `run.sh`.
+The pre-defined experiments can be found in `run.sh`.
 You can either directly run these pre-defined experiments with chosen hyper-parameters to reproduce results in the paper, or train and evaluate your model.

 ### Training
 To train adversarial filter, please use `train.py`.
 To see all command-line accessible arguments run: